 Cladosporium is one of the most common mold types worldwide.
 It almost always found to be the most plentiful of airborne mold spores outside.

-Cladosporium is found under normal condition is soil of a number of different types, old plants and plant litter.
+Cladosporium is found under normal condition in the soil of a number of different types, old plants, and plant litter.
 It can also be a plant pathogen.

-Industrial uses include transformation of steroid intermediates and hormones used in the production of oral contraceptives.
+Industrial uses include the transformation of steroid intermediates and hormones used in the production of oral contraceptives.

 What's the harm?

 While certain individuals can develop allergies to virtually any mold, research shows that Cladosporium species are known to cause a number of specific allergies.
 Some of the more familiar health effects related to Cladosporium include asthma, hay fever and hypersensitivity pneumonitis (an allergic reaction to breathing in some substances that cause inflammation of the lungs).
 Some allergies have names that are specific to certain activities.
 A couple of these are: Hot tub lung and Moldy wall hypersensitivity.